kanagalakshmi2012/scheduler/README.md

 **Citation** \
 OPTIMIZING READ PERFORMANCE IN DISTRIBUTED systems USING Chrony Sync process. \
 Kanagalakshmi Murugan \
-International Journal on Science and Technology \
+International Journal on Leading Reserach Publication \
-E-ISSN-2229-7677 \
+E-ISSN-2582-8010 \
 License \
 This research is shared for a academic and research purposes.
 For commercial use, please contact the author.\
 **Resources** \